-Any Year 10 Science Domain subject can be used as a pathway into any Unit 1/2 Science Domain subject.
+Any Year 10 Science subject can be used as a pathway into any Unit 1 & 2 Science subject.

-Teachers to see for advice regarding this subject: Mr Harnath or Ms Bonham
+Teachers to see for advice regarding this subject: Mr Harnath, Ms Bonham or your Year 9 Science teacher.

 Energy and Taste

 All Year 10 Science subjects will be undertaken with a strong STEM emphasis.
 As such, individual students may cover different content.
 This will be dependent upon the STEM area they wish to focus upon.